Bryce-Taylor/Bryce-Taylor.github.io/Proposal.md

 want about me.
 - Colors: I need to make sure that I pick the right colors for my website because it will help to make it look better and professional.
-- My work: Once the user is looking at my work I like to make a box that has a small description of that project show when they click it they should have already what the idea is about.
+- My work on mobile: Once the user is looking at my work I like to make a box that has a small description of that project show when they click it they should have already what the idea is about.

 ## Daily Goals